ESA title

 MIRI integration into JWST payload module

-MIRI is the only instrument on the telescope capable of operating at mid-infrared wavelengths and will support the whole range of Webb’s science goals, from observing our own Solar System and other planetary systems to the study of the early Universe.
+MIRI is the only instrument on the telescope capable of operating at mid-infrared wavelengths and supports the whole range of Webb’s science goals, from observing our own Solar System and other planetary systems to the study of the early Universe.
 MIRI is a versatile instrument offering a wide set of modes: imaging, coronagraphy and different flavours of spectroscopy.
 To observe the cosmos in the mid-infrared (and in particular to wavelengths up to 28 μm), MIRI must be cooled to a temperature of –266 degrees Celsius, which is more than 30 degrees cooler than the other instruments in the Webb observatory.
-This is accomplished by the use of an innovative cooling system, known as a cryocooler, which will act as an extra refrigerator for the MIRI instrument.
+This is accomplished by the use of an innovative cooling system, known as a cryocooler, which acts as an extra refrigerator for the MIRI instrument.

 MIRI in depth